Spring Garden Revival

 Contact Plymouth’s Department of Public Works for Garden Material Disposal & Composting Program Integration

 Proper garden material disposal in Plymouth, MA, is essential for environmental stewardship and compliance with local regulations.
-Residents must sort materials as follows: packaging (cardboard and containers) should be placed in recycling; unused soil and amendments can be disposed of through residential waste services; and plant debris is accepted as seasonal yard waste (April–November) in biodegradable bags—plastic bags are prohibited per MassDEP guidelines.
-For large projects or community beautification efforts, coordination with volunteer programs and Master Gardener initiatives is encouraged.
-For more information on disposal schedules, compost availability, and program integration, contact:
+Residents must separate packaging (cardboard, containers) for recycling, while unused soil and amendments should be disposed of through residential waste channels.
+Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April to November—use only biodegradable bags, as plastic is prohibited by MassDEP.
+Coordination with municipal programs supports community beautification, volunteer gardening, and Master Gardener initiatives.
+For guidance on disposal schedules and composting integration:

 Plymouth Department of Public Works